Euro 6 compliance and emission standards – the 2023 guide

-An even stricter Euro 7 standard will be unveiled in the next few years.
-Partly this will continue the progress towards lower emissions, but it will also hopefully reduce some of the confusion around the various Euro 6 testing standards and ongoing compliance.
+An even stricter Euro 7 standard will be unveiled later in the 2020s.
+Partly, this will continue the progress towards lower emissions, but it will also hopefully reduce some of the confusion around the various Euro 6 testing standards and ongoing compliance.

 This is likely to appear soon, as countries including the UK plan to stop the sale of new petrol and diesel cars in the next two decades.

 How will the Euro 6 emission standards affect me?